jackhardy1/martian-robots/README.md

 #### What would I improve on if I had more time?

-This did take me more than 3 hours as I really wanted to get the logic to work well, but I didn't have time to work on the user interface, which would need more work.
+This did take me more than 3 hours as I really wanted to get the logic to work well.
+As a consequence, I didn't have time to work on the user interface, which I would have wanted to implement.
+But it works and was a lot of fun doing it!

 If I had more time, I would have liked to have also done:

 Another class for commands, so that I can extend this with more commands at a later date.